kevgo/text-runner/textrun-workspace/README.md

 ### create-file

 The <b type="action/name-full">workspace/new-file</b> action creates a file in the workspace.
-This action assumes that the filename is written in _emphasized_ or **bold** text and the file content is a code block with one or three backticks.
+This action assumes that the documentation writes the filename in _emphasized_ or **bold** text and the file content as a code block with one or three backticks.
 As an example, consider the following documentation snippet:

 <a type="extension/runnable-region">